vergauwenthomas/MetObs_toolkit/docs/topics/gui.rst

 How to launch the GUI
 ------------------------

-As explained above, the GUI can best be launched as a local python script or as a local JupyterNotebook.
+As explained above, the GUI can best be launched as a local Python script or as a local JupyterNotebook.
 To do that, make sure you have installed the **Metobs-toolkit** and the **Metobs-GUI** on your machine.

 .. code-block:: console